 Absolutely.
 Every course, has a unique focus.
 The course format is more of a guideline, than a clear path to follow.
 We adjust the course curriculum to generate the highest score improvement for the group, based on what we’ve done in prior courses, and also in consideration of what SAT & ACT seem to be emphasizing at the time, but it will always be “Math heavy.”

-If I may use an analogy, our SAT Prep forum is like a 7-11 Convenience Store.
-It offers an SAT Class any time your child wants it.
+If I may use an analogy, our online SAT/ACT Prep University is like a 7-11 Convenience Store.
+It offers an SAT/ACT Prep Class any time your child wants one.
 All they need is an internet connection.
-The Online SAT/ACT Prep University is a great source of archived information, and contains many types of problems that we typically do not have time to cover in our “live” courses.
+The Online SAT/ACT Prep University is a great source of archived information.
+It discusses all of the problems we work in our Live Course, and contains many types of problems that we typically do not have time to cover in our Live Courses.
 It was originally designed for students who wanted to take our course, but had no way of getting to the course location.
 Since then, it has become a valuable resource to all students.
-Case in point, there are currently over 20 hours of instructional video in the Math Section of the forum.
+Case in point, there are currently over 24 hours of instructional video in the Math Section of the forum.
 Students may also post questions in the forum that they run across in their own preparations and have no idea how to solve.
 We will work these problems on video, and post the video on the forum, so that the student can watch the video explanation.
 Online SAT/ACT Prep University access is gained by clicking the link in the top left hand corner of every page in our website titled: “Registered Students Click Here to Access Our Online SAT/ACT Prep University.”
 Your student’s User Id & Password will be emailed to you upon registration for the course, and is good for unlimited forum access for 1 year.

 ~ Should My Student Take the SAT or the ACT?